 The State of California provides the CA Industry Assistance Credit to protect against emissions leakage, which is a decrease in in-State GHG emissions that is compensated for by an increase in out-of-State GHG emissions.
 AB 32 requires the State to minimize leakage to the extent feasible.
 This credit protects eligible industrial sectors against emissions leakage and transitions them into the Cap-and-Trade Program by compensating for a portion of the GHG emission costs associated with the electricity they buy.
 Utilities, including San Diego Gas & Electric Company (SDG&E), will distribute this credit annually.

-The first CA Industry Assistance Credit is retroactive and covers 2013, 2014 and 2015 if you operated in an eligible industry in those years.
-If you’re eligible, it will appear on your bill in fall 2015.
+The first CA Industry Assistance Credit was retroactive and covered 2013, 2014, 2015, and 2016 if you operated in an eligible industry in those years.
+If you were eligible, it appeared on your bill in fall 2016.
+If you maintained your eligibility, you received a second EITE Credit in spring 2017.
+In order to continue your eligibility or start a new claim, you must submit your claim on or before September 30, 2017 to receive a payout of the CA Industry Assistance Credit in April 2018.
 If you maintain your eligibility, you will receive the CA Industry Assistance Credit once per year in April,* through April 2020.

 The amount of the credit is determined through the use of emissions efficiency benchmarks, which rewards businesses that have taken early action to reduce GHG emissions.
 This approach will also ensure that, in the future, these industries have a strong incentive to produce products in California in the most greenhouse gas-efficient way possible.

 For more information, visit the CPUC website